-For Medicine: Rush University Medical Center designates this journal-based CME activity for a maximum of 1.00 AMA PRA Category 1 Credit(s)™.
+For Medicine: Rush University Medical Center designates enduring material for a maximum of 1.00 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only credit commensurate with the extent of their participation in the activity.

-For Nursing: Rush University Medical Center designates this journal-based CME activity for a maximum of 1.00 nursing contact hour(s).
+For Nursing: Rush University Medical Center designates this enduring material for a maximum of 1.00 nursing contact hour(s).

-For Pharmacy: Rush University Medical Center designates this knowledge-based journal-based CME activity for a maximum of 1.00 contact hour(s) for pharmacists.
+For Pharmacy: Rush University Medical Center designates this knowledge-based enduring material for a maximum of 1.00 contact hour(s) for pharmacists.

-For Psychologists: Rush University Medical Center designates this journal-based CME activity for 1.00 CE credits in psychology.
+For Psychologists: Rush University Medical Center designates this enduring material for 1.00 CE credits in psychology.

-For Dieticians: This journal-based CME activity l has been approved by the Commission on Dietetic Registration for 1.00 CPEUs.
+For Dietitians: This enduring material has been approved by the Commission on Dietetic Registration for 1.00 CPEUs.

 For physical therapy or occupational therapy: Rush University is an approved provider for physical therapy/occupational therapy by the Illinois Department of Professional Regulation.
 Rush University designates this enduring material for a maximum of 1.00 continuing education credits for physical therapists/ occupational therapists.

 ABLM MOC: The American Board of Lifestyle Medicine has approved 1.0 maintenance of certification credits for this learning activity.